ENSpunks/LLC/Introduction.md

 ### WHY HAVE A LEGAL ENTITY?

-The rationale for limited liability protections for ENS DAO members is generally applicable to all web3 users, or anyone generally with one or more self-custody wallets that desires to take steps to legally protect their personal assets from onchain activities, assets and/or transactions.

-The following is an excerpt from the ENS DAO Governance Document:
+The following is an excerpt from the ENS DAO Governance Documents and generally applicable as to why everyone would want a legal entity providing protections and benefits, otherwise please visit the TOKENIZATION LLC website for more information:

 ### TAXATION